dyllan-kolinen-j/dyllan-kolinen-j/README.md

 Hi!
 I'm Dyllan Kolinen, I'm a college student studying Computer Science at Judson University.

+I also enjoy creative endevors such as writing, graphic design, and photography.

 <!--
 **dyllan-kolinen-j/dyllan-kolinen-j** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.